roboconf/roboconf.github.io/en/user-guide-snapshot/plugin-script.md

 # Action Scripts and Parameters

-Parameters are passed to action scripts (e.g. start.sh, stop.py, update.perl ...) using environment variables, that respect naming conventions.
+Parameters are passed to action scripts (e.g. start.sh, stop.py, update.perl ...) using environment variables.
+When you use script recipes, it is recommenced to name your graph components smartly (e.g. no space).

-## Global environment-related variables
+## Global Variables

 In the next lines, the *current instance* means the one whose script is invoked.